sadsalmonnn/JustRecipe/INSTRUCTIONS.md

 # Once venv is actived, install Python dependencies
 pip install -r requirements.txt

-# You can now run the backend server
+# You can now run the backend server in command prompt (not powershell) in your venv
 python manage.py runserver

 Backend will run at: [http://127.0.0.1:8000](http://127.0.0.1:8000)